EGoverde/Mvvm.Nucleus.Maui/README.md

 - `NavigationParameters` class has been added as a named `IDictionary<string, object>`.
 - `IsBackNavigation` and `GetNavigationMode` extensions (see below for more details).

-The `NavigationParameters` compatibility class differs from IDictionary in that it returns null when accessing a non-existing key (e.a. navigationParameters["nonKey"]).
-This is how it works in Prism.
-You are recommended to use an IDictionary for passing data, but can use this class if you did not check if keys exist in your recieving ViewModels.
-See [Passing data](#passing-data).
+The `NavigationParameters` compatibility class differs from IDictionary in that it returns null when accessing a non-existing key, which is how it works in Prism.
+It's here to ensure that if you have code that expects this logic, it will continue to work as expected.

-Also note that the compatibility `NavigationMode` and `IsBackNavigation` and `GetNavigationMode` methods do not translate well to advanced shell navigation, such as switching tabs or navigating multiple levels at once.
-It is recommended to use `IInitializable(Async)` for handling a return to a Page or ViewModel, or using `GetShellNavigationSource` for advanced cases.
+The `NavigationMode` and `IsBackNavigation` and `GetNavigationMode` methods are included to ease migration, but the concept does not translate well for advanced cases, such as navigating multiple levels at once.
+It is recommended to use `IInitializable(Async)` for handling a return to a Page or ViewModel, or using `GetShellNavigationSource` when dealing with complex logic.

 Contrary to Prism, dependency injection in Nucleus uses the default Microsoft implementation, which means that apart from registering Views/ViewModels, any other registration should be done through the usual `Services.AddSingleton<>` and similar.